 Is it any good?

 This is the last book Seuss wrote, so it is easy to get sentimental about it; yet it's an inspiring, poignant work on its own terms.
-The illustrations are a little shaky-looking compared to earlier ones, and there are one or two flaws in the rhyme's meter, but otherwise it is as beautifully crafted as anything Dr. Seuss ever wrote.
-And the message is clear and moving: Life can be extremely tough at times, but we will be just fine if we keep on the road and face up to each challenge as it presents itself.
+The illustrations are a little shaky-looking compared with earlier ones, and there are one or two flaws in the rhyme's meter, but otherwise it is as beautifully crafted as anything Dr. Seuss ever wrote.
+And the message is clear and moving: Life can be extremely tough at times, but we will be just fine if we keep on the road and tackle each challenge as it presents itself.

 Though Dr. Seuss was still alive when this book was published, some critics sensed it was his last.
 It does seem like a retrospective of his career: Horton-like elephants parade the hero triumphantly along, carrying flapping banners or canopies.
 A psychedelic interior decorated with billowy, colorful stripes resembles a circus tent, bringing back memories of If I Ran the Circus.

 Families can talk about what they enjoyed most about the book.

 What were your favorite parts of the story?

 Which illustrations did like most, and why?